CDRT/mk_blog/docs/posts/intro_lcsm.md

 ## Installing Lenovo.Client.Scripting Module

-The module itself is currently available for download here: [Lenovo.Client.Scripting.zip](https://download.lenovo.com/cdrt/tools/lenovo.client.scripting.zip)
+The module itself is currently available for download here: [Lenovo.Client.Scripting.zip](https://download.lenovo.com/cdrt/tools/Lenovo.Client.Scripting_2.3.0.zip)

-As of December 16, 2024, version 2.1.0 of the module is published in the PowerShell Gallery so it can easily be installed with the Install-Module command.
+The module is also published in the PowerShell Gallery so it can easily be installed with the Install-Module command.
 To install from the PowerShell Gallery, simply run

 ``` PowerShell
 Install-Module -Name Lenovo.Client.Scripting -Force